IZN Logo new smaller II

 Education

-The Institute of Celluar Neurosciences is strongly involved in international Master's and graduate programs and the European University NeurotechEU.
+The Institutes of Celluar Neurosciences are strongly involved in international Master's and graduate programs and the European University NeurotechEU.

 Logo_Uni_MSc